mesosphere/d2iq-engineering-blog/content/posts/adopting-existing-clusters-to-clusterclass/index.md

 The [ClusterClass feature](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-class/index.html) is an important evolution of the Cluster API project.
 Although it is still an alpha feature, CAPI core and many of the infrastructure providers are working hard to provide support for it.
 You can read more about the different motivation and goals of ClusterClass in the original [proposal](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20210526-cluster-class-and-managed-topologies.md#clusterclass), but the one I'm most excited for is declarative Kubernetes version upgrades.

 When performing a regular Cluster API cluster upgrade, you must have something that will sequentially trigger an upgrade of the control-plane, wait for that upgrade to complete, start the upgrade of each of your MachineDeployments and wait for those to finish.
-ClusterClass greatly simplifies this flow, by letting you change a single version value in the `Cluster` object and having the new topology reconcile the change for us in the correct order across the whole cluster.
+ClusterClass greatly simplifies this flow, by letting you change a single version value in the `Cluster` object and having the new topology reconcile the change for use in the correct order across the whole cluster.

 In this post, I will show you how to adopt an existing Cluster API Docker (CAPD) cluster to use the ClusterClass feature.
-You can apply the same steps for any of your clusters as long as they are using [CABPK](https://cluster-api.sigs.k8s.io/tasks/bootstrap/kubeadm-bootstrap.html?highlight=cabp#how-does-cabpk-work) and [MachineDeployments](https://cluster-api.sigs.k8s.io/user/concepts.html?highlight=machinedepl#machinedeployment)
+You can apply the same steps for any of your clusters as long as they are using [CABPK](https://cluster-api.sigs.k8s.io/tasks/bootstrap/kubeadm-bootstrap.html?highlight=cabp#how-does-cabpk-work) and [MachineDeployments](https://cluster-api.sigs.k8s.io/user/concepts.html?highlight=machinedepl#machinedeployment).

 ## Create a CAPD Cluster